manoranjith-shankar/originx-dapp/README.md

 ### Approve 721 Standard
 > Deployed contract address of the 721 Standard is required.

-Approve the deployed contract address in Theta Metachain with the Id of the 721 Standard, to create raffle.
+Approve the deployed contract address in the fantom network with the Id of the 721 Standard, to create raffle.

 After the raffle had been created successfully, it updates in [localhost/raffles](https://localhost:3000/raffles).
-You can buy tickets and use [localhost/activity](https://localhost:3000/activity), to pick a winner.
+You can buy tickets and use [localhost/raffle-owner](https://localhost:3000/raffle-owner), to pick a winner.

 ### Configure addresses
 >/backend/contracts/mainNftRaffle.sol